 The process starts with picking out one or two stocks from your stock watch-list.
 A watch-list can feature stocks in sectors that are commanding market attention.
+If you are unsure how to select such stocks, check out our guide on how to search for the best day trading stocks.
 For instance, Cannabis stocks are a huge hit in the market for 2018 and look set to get even bigger once the legalization of pot starts sweeping across the US and Canada.
 But this sector may not work for all.
 For instance, I personally do not smoke pot for religious reasons, and I do not think it should be legalized.
 So I may look for another sector which holds great potential.

 My search has taken me to the genome editing companies in the healthcare sector.
 Due to certain laws, the companies must put out press releases about their products and goings-on within the company.
 Some companies in that sector are doing great things.
 If good (or bad) information hits the market, traders will react and either rush to snap up the stock (creating excessive demand), or they may dump a stock (creating excessive supply).
 Stock trading is governed by demand-supply dynamics.

 - Excess demand -> a stock price increases

 - Excess supply -> a stock price decreases

 So your business as a day trader is to find such stocks, put them in your watch-list, and trade them on a day-to-day basis.
 If you do not know how to identify strong sectors or stocks, have a look at our post about Finviz.com.

 Now that you have a watch-list, you need to find a way to convert the information into money.
 You do this by using the information (news) and the charts.
 In other words, you carry out fundamental analysis and technical analysis.